circleupx/circleupx.github.io/content/post/2022/code-coverage/index.md

 }
 ```

-To generate a code coverage report for the example above a few tools are required.
-First, given this is Nunit, I will need to install the NUnit console so that I can execute the test from a shell.
+To generate a code coverage report for the unit test above I will need to install the NUnit console so that I can execute the test from a terminal like Powershell.
 You can install the NUnit Console by going to the [official repository](https://github.com/nunit/nunit-console), under [releases](https://github.com/nunit/nunit-console/releases/), find the latest version, and install it.
 If you are a fan of [Chocolately](https://chocolatey.org/) then you can install the console runner by running the following command from a terminal.

 ```bash
 choco install nunit-console-runner